isomerpages/moe-damaisec/_our-curriculum/National Digital Literacy Programme.md

 every secondary school student will own a school-prescribed PLD.
 With every student owning a PLD, teachers can enhance teaching and learning through the design of ICT enriched learning experiences.
-Students will be able to tap on digital resources to learn according to their needs and interests and to collaborate with each other, anytime and anywhere.
+Students will be able to tap on digital resources to learn according to their needs and interests, and collaborate with one another, anytime and anywhere.
 Students will also acquire digital literacy in the four components of Ministry of Education (MOE)’s Digital Literacy Framework:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Digital%20Literacy%20Skills.png">